sr00t3d/glassdoor-paywall-remover/README.md

     * Implementation of aggressive attribute cleanup on the `<body>` tag.
     * Translation of comments and descriptions to English (global standard).

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
-> This software is provided "as is."
-Although it has been extensively tested in browser environments.
-The author is not responsible for any data loss.
+> This software is provided "as is".
+Always make sure to test first in a development environment.
+The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ---